ketil-malde/pollutants-suppl/README.md

 Some colleagues have measured pollutants (PCB, DDT, HCB, etc) in arctic cod and haddock.
-I was asked to assist with data analysis and plotting for the paper, and decided this was a good opportunity to learn more about the Python libraries 'pandas' and 'matplotlib'.
+I was asked to assist with data analysis and plotting for the paper, and decided this was a good opportunity to learn more about the Python libraries.
+I started out with 'pandas', 'matplotlib', and 'scikit-learn', but ended up using the more full-featured regression from the 'statsmodels' library.

 In the end, my program reads the data as CSV files, and outputs plots and a LaTeX source file that produces the supplementary document as a